 polar_create_table_with_full_replica_identity parameter to resolve this issue.

-Logical replication of PolarDB for PostgreSQL uses a publish and subscribe model.
+Logical replication of ApsaraDB PolarDB PostgreSQL-compatible edition uses a publish and subscribe model.
 The operations on the publisher side can be executed on the subscriber side in a similar way to Structural Query Language (SQL) so that data can be synchronized.
 The replica identities of the tables must be configured on the publisher side so that the data to be updated or deleted on the subscriber side can be identified.

 The following types of replica identities are supported: